Core5-team/illuminati_eks/README.md

 ### EKS Workflow Setup

-In the EKS workflow setup, we configure the Cluster Autoscaler by creating a role for it and mapping this role to the service account using pod identity.
+In the EKS workflow setup, we configure the **Cluster Autoscaler** and the **AWS Load Balancer Controller** by creating a role for them and mapping this role to the service account using pod identity.

-To run the Helm chart locally for cluster autoscaler, you should change:
+To run the Helm charts locally for your cluster management services, you need to change:

 ```
 repository = ""
 ```

-to
+to:

 ```
 repository = "./helm"
 ```

-If you're running it from Jenkins, create an external repository (for example, in Amazon ECR), push your Helm chart there, and link it using:
+If you are running it from Jenkins, create an external repository (for example, in Amazon ECR), push your Helm chart there, and link it using:

 ```
 repository = "your-external-repo-link"
 ```

+#### Custom values for helm chart

+Typically, Helm charts can operate with default values specified in the `values.yaml` file located in the root of the chart folder.
+However, if there are no values provided in this file, you can use a custom values file or pass values using the `set` block in Terraform.

 The `set` block allows you to configure variables for a Helm chart.
-You can still use your default values if necessary, but the `set` block has a higher priority.
+You can still utilize the default values if needed, but the `set` block takes precedence.

-The setup for the Load Balancer Controller is similar to that of the Cluster Autoscaler, but the file containing permissions is stored in the root folder.

 ---